standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## FHIR Examples

-A FHIR IG can be generated without any examples, however it is recommended to include examples.
+A FHIR IG can be generated without examples, however it is recommended to include examples.

-The FHIR IG generation process requires an examples folder be defined in the Configuration file.
+The FHIR IG generation process requires that an examples folder/directory be defined in the Configuration file.
 The folder may be empty.

-Pre-requisite: the author has already created a FHIR example in JSON or XML format.

-Configuring FHIR examples to appear in the generated IG involves the following steps:

-* Create a folder to contain your FHIR examples
-* Modify the CIMPL Configuration file to specify the folder containing the examples

 [CIMPL Tooling Reference Guide](cimpl6ToolingReference.md)